 5.6.
-Linux-3.1 API Headers
+Linux-3.5.2 API Headers

-The Linux API Headers (in linux-3.1.tar.gz) expose the kernel's API for use by Glibc.
+The Linux API Headers (in linux-3.5.2.tar.xz) expose the kernel's API for use by Glibc.

 5.6.1.
 Installation of Linux API Headers

 The Linux kernel needs to expose an Application Programming Interface (API) for the system's C library (Glibc in LFS) to use.
 This is done by way of sanitizing various C header files that are shipped in the Linux kernel source tarball.